codeclinic/wp-spamfree/readme.txt

 4. Make sure JavaScript and cookies are enabled.
 (JavaScript is different from Java.
 Java is not required.)

 5. Check the options you have selected to make sure they are not disabling a feature you want to use.

-If using WP Super Cache, make sure this option is checked to ensure compatibility, and be sure to clear your cached pages after selecting this option.
+6. If using WP Super Cache, be sure to compression is disabled in the settings for that plugin.

-6. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).
+7. If have checked these, and still can't quite get it working, please post a support request in the comments section of the [WP-SpamFree release announcement blog post](http://www.hybrid6.com/webgeek/2007/11/wp-spamfree-1-wordpress-plugin-released.php).

 = Changelog =

+Version 1.5.7, released 03/27/08:

+* Improved compatibility with WP Super Cache.
+Ironically, to do this I removed WP Super Cache compatibility mode.
+Several users reported having trouble with that feature, and after dialog with several users and further testing, we found it worked better without.
+(One of the joys of programming - sometimes you think you're fixing one problem and you end up creating a new one.)
+Seems to be working fine with WP Super Cache now, but if any of you have conflicts with WP super Cache and version 1.5.7, please submit a support request so we can look into it ASAP.
+(See Troubleshooting for more info.)
+* Improved spam protection.

 Version 1.5.6, released 03/22/08:

 * Addition of Installation Status on plugin admin page to let site owner know if plugin has been installed correctly.